Baptism and Salvation

-Jesus also said, “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.”
+Jesus also said, “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God” (John 3:3).
 To be “born of the Spirit” clearly refers to conversion.
 Conversion is the powerful inward change, and baptism is the outward physical sign that the change has taken place.
-Christ repeated the two conditions for salvation on another occasion, “He that believeth and is baptized shall be saved; but he that believeth not shall be damned.”
-(Mark 16:16).
+Christ repeated the two conditions for salvation on another occasion, “He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mark 16:16).

-So, a person must believe in Jesus as his personal savior from sin and this faith will bring the fruits of obedience to God’s Ten Commandments (Exodus 20).
-Just as baptism alone is not enough for salvation, “faith without works is dead” (James 2:26).
+So, a person must believe in Jesus as his personal Savior from sin and this faith will bring the fruits of obedience to God’s Ten Commandments (Exodus 20:2-17).
+Just as this rite alone is not enough for salvation, “faith without works is dead” (James 2:26).
 Without works, true faith can’t be shown.
 Intellectual agreement, doctrinal knowledge, may exist without good deeds, but not living faith, which submits to the Savior’s plan for man’s restoration to God’s image.

 In His service,